Add / Drop & Withdraw

 Courses cannot be dropped.
 Students can request a grade of Withdrawal (WD) from a course by the midpoint of the term.

 Students can request a grade of Withdrawal (WD) from a course by the midpoint of the term.
 The course stays on the student's record with a grade of Withdrawal (WD).
-Please see the Fall 2013 Add/Drop & Late Registration Schedule & Refund Dates for the breakdown for a possible refund.
-Please see the Spring 2014 Add/Drop & Late Registration Schedule & Refund Dates.
 Students must come to the Registrar's Office to fill out the Request For Grade of Withdrawal (WD) Form by the set deadline.
+Please see the following link(s) for a possible refund.

 Students receiving loans, grants, or financial aid should check with the Financial Aid Office before dropping or withdrawing from courses, since a reduced credit load may affect a student's eligibility for loans, grants, or financial aid.
 The Financial Aid Office can be reached at 212-875-4408